-Roof hatch reseal
+Roof hatch leaking

 A water leak!
 Time to reseal the hatch…

 After the first shake down trip we noticed a few drops of water below the main hatch and investigated further.
 On looking at the hatch from above I discovered several colours and layers of silicone and a grey water proofing spray had been used to try and seal the hatch.
 So time to bight to the bullet and fix it properly.
+Note that this particular leak is for when the water is coming out the frame edges of the hatch, not through the middle of the hatch.

 I set about removing the hatch.
 First the interior trim popped off to reveal the screws holding it in place.
 Once they were removed the hard part I thought would be separating the hatch from the roof.
 Boy was I wrong!
 The silicone was well stuck to the roof, but not at all stuck to the hatch.
 In fact, there was quite a bit of dirt and dust between the hatch and the silicone, indicating it had been leaking for a while.